 Sweden: Jonas Holmberg*, Kerstin Gezelius, Hynek Pallas

-The nominated films to Nordic Council Film Prize 2025 was:
+The nominated films to Nordic Council Film Prize 2025 were:

 DENMARK